Food Safety

 USDA-FSIS also began testing milk samples for H5N1 in December 2024 under its National Milk Testing Strategy (NMTS) with the issuance of a Federal Order and accompanying guidance requiring that raw milk samples nationwide be collected and shared with USDA for testing.

-Separately, the U.S. Food and Drug Administration (FDA) conducted its own milk testing program, which tentatively concluded that avian flu does not post a food safety risk in pasteurized dairy products.
+Separately, the U.S. Food and Drug Administration (FDA) conducted its own milk testing program, which tentatively concluded that avian flu does not pose a food safety risk in pasteurized dairy products.
 However, traces of H5N1 have been found in raw milk and raw dairy products, and FDA considers these products to pose a food safety hazard.
 The National Environmental Health Association has also reinforced the hazards of raw milk consumption.

 The FDA's milk testing program was suspended in late April amid massive workforce reductions at the Department of Health and Human Services instigated by the Trump administration.